noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ---

+INS

 <br/>
 <br/>
 <br/>
 <br/>

 ## **Draft Notes:**
-**Will remove funky colors/font in final submission and cite all sources that are currently links**
+**Will remove funky colors/fonts/titles in final submission and cite all sources that are currently links**

 ### Claim
-Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health. if
+Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health.